What happens when someone runs a Google search for your brand, industry, product, or service?

 In the early 2000s, when Google was first rising to prominence and small businesses were beginning to develop some awareness for the importance of having a web presence, the SEO industry went from a simmering little industry to a boiling pot of potential.
 Savvy entrepreneurs and digital marketers saw an opening and they took it.

-With low barriers to entry and relatively few industry regulations, entrepreneurs who understood how the search engines worked started selling SEO services.
+With low barriers to entry and relatively few industry regulations, entrepreneurs who understood how the search engines worked started selling SEO service.
 And because Google was still relatively unsophisticated (compared to today), it was easy to manipulate the algorithms and get quick results for clients.

 A company would come to a small business and tell them that they could get them on page one for an important keyword, and within just a few weeks that’s precisely where they’d be.
 Many SEO companies were seen as miracle workers…but that wasn’t the case.